doremifasollasi/djangoreact/README.md

 backend - folder "mainapp" (which is implemented on Django) and frontend - folder "mainapp-ui" (which is implemented on React).

-Thanks to the dependency settings, we will be able to raise the frontend and backend with one team:
+Thanks to the dependency settings, we will be able to raise the frontend and backend with one command:

 `python manage.py runserver`